hashicorp/terraform-provider-aws/website/docs/r/ssmincidents_replication_set.html.markdown

 ## Import

-SSM Incident Manager Incidents Replication Set can be imported using this command:
+Use the following command to import an Incident Manager replication set:

 ```
 $ terraform import aws_ssmincidents_replication_set.replicationSetName import